livechat/livechat-public-docs/site/content@beta/product-cards/store-api.md

 Access-Control-Allow-Methods: GET, POST, OPTIONS
 ```

-To avoid CORS-related conflicts, you should set proper `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers.
+To avoid CORS-related conflicts, you should set the proper `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers.

 ```
 Product Cards client ID: 9e63f93f6782051e6a43549c132a1f7a